Home

 At the same time, we use ultra-short and ultra-intense laser pulses to produce highly-nonlinear interactions with matter.
 This led us to fundamental studies on supercontinuum sources and frequency combs and to the production of coherent radiation in the XUV by high-order laser harmonics.

-Besides these main activities, there are several others that you may discover by navigating this website.
+Besides the above main activities, there are several others that you may discover by navigating this website.
 Be aware that it is permanently under construction, so come back regularly for updates.